 Several major traits appear in these high event-count repositories.
 Many events come from off-platform.
 Github, despite its own figuration as a hub where coding is done socially, functions as an element in wider configurations.
 For instance, the repository eclipse.platform.common accounts for almost 2 million events in the timeline data.
 A single repository attracting two million events (or almost 1% of the total event count in the timeline data) suggests something highly significant in the geography of coding work.
 Perhaps the fact that eclipse is itself part of the Eclipse Foundation, 'an amazing open source community of Tools, Projects and Collaborative Working Groups' (Eclipse Foundation 2016) with almost a thousand of its own projects, might help explain the large number of events.
 More significantly, the high-frequency event traffic in eclipse.platform.common is an example of how Github itself functions as part of a configuration.
 The eclipse repositories are not actively developed on Github.
-They are mirrored or themselves copied from the hundreds of git repositories found at (git://git.eclipse.org)[git://git.eclipse.org].
+They are mirrored -- frequently copied -- from the hundreds of git repositories found at git://git.eclipse.org.
+Mirroring practices attest to the capital importance of Github in coding cultures, but they also suggest that value of Github is not paramount.
+Organizational life carries on elsewhere, outside the workflows and social coding mechanisms facilitated by Github.
 Like many other significant repositories (linux, android, mozilla, apache), high event counts often configure Github itself as part of a wider network of relations.

-Conversely, even where repository events do originate on Github, many of them concern Github or technical configurations closely associated with Github.
+Conversely, even where repository events do originate on Github, many of them concern Github or technical configurations closely associated with Github itself.
 For instance, the list of names of high-event count repositories centres on a few highly repeated names such as test, dot, sample and try_git.
-For instance, the many repositories that contain the term dot as in dotfile or vimdot suggest that Github repositories act as stores for the settings and configurations specific to coding work (e.g. vimdot repositories hold customised settings for the popular vim text editor).
+The many repositories that contain the term dot as in dotfile or vimdot suggest that Github repositories act as stores for the settings and configurations specific to coding work (e.g. vimdot repositories hold customised settings for the popular vim text editor).
 Terms like test, hello, and try or demo also stream through this set of repository names.
 These repositories often attest to non-code uses of Github and sometimes (for instance, in the case of KenanSulayman/heartbeat with its several million commit events) to surprising or experimental re-purposings of the Github platform.

 Do configuration-oriented practices around Github affect the capital numbers and the value and importance they are meant to convey?
 Configuration is, as science and technology studies scholars have emphasised, vital to the very existence of technologies.
 If many of the 29 million repositories on Github function as elements in the configuration of coding work rather than as bodies of code in their own right, then any account of what happens cannot assume that analysis of Github data primarily concerns 'how people build software' (Github 2015).
-Or, put more constructively, it suggests that much of what counts as software on Github -- code repositories -- in actuality concerns the arrangements that people make with each and themselves in order to work with software.
+Or, put more constructively, it suggests that much of what counts as software on Github -- code repositories -- in actuality concerns the arrangements that people make with each and themselves in order to work with and inhabit information infrastructures.
 In this respect, the capital numbers are always also configurative numbers.
 There is no work on software without the 'how' of building software, the configuration work.